PO Box 1232 Freeport, IL 61032

 • Comply with the used oil regulations (Federal and State) applicable to used oil transporters.

-There is a special arrangement you may be able to make with your transporter known as the tolling arrangement that removes the requirement for the transporter to have a US EPA identification number; the requirement for a WDNR solid waste transportation license remains however.
+There is a special arrangement you may be able to make with your transporter known as the tolling arrangement that removes the requirement for the transporter to have a US EPA identification number.
 To be eligible for the tolling arrangement the used oil must be reclaimed under a contractual agreement where the reclaimed oil is returned by the processor or re-refiner to the generator for use as a lubricant, cutting oil or coolant.

 Management Options for Used Oil: